Is Listing on Realtor.com Really Free?

 Cons

-How do I add a listing to realtor.com?
+How do I add a listing to Realtor.com?

 Realtor.com only allows licensed real estate professionals and realtors to post listings on their website.
 To get your listing on their site you’ll have to work with a real estate agent who has access to your local MLS as Realtor.com pulls all MLS listings and posts them on their website.
+Alternatively, you can hire a flat fee MLS listing company to post your home on the MLS for you.

 How are realtor fees calculated?